 We call this preventive care.
 Every health insurance plan through Nevada Health Link encompasses 10 essential health benefits that can keep you feeling young and healthy.

-Even more affordable plans options are on the table
+4. Even more affordable plan options are on the table

 You can also consider a catastrophic plan, which is the least expensive of the bunch.
-It’s also a great option for young adults in exchange for low monthly premiums and while covering preventative care.
+It’s also a great option for young adults in exchange for low monthly premiums, while still covering preventative care.
 This plan is great when you know you really don’t need that much health care.

 How to start shopping for a health plan